mtomko/dixa-prime-server/README.md

 code for embedding a server.

 ### Client
-A simple client implementation plus a simple client app.
+A simple gRPC client implementation plus a simple client app.

 ### Proxy
 A proxy that uses the client and the same protocol as the server, but relies on an upstream sever